By Gayle Vehar on | No Comments

-As much as I love photography and Lightroom, I don’t want to spend endless hours editing there.
+As much as I love Lightroom and photography, I don’t want to spend endless hours editing there.
 I am a busy mom and my time is valuable.
-Today I want to share with you 4 secrets I have discovered for speeding up my photo editing workflow in Lightroom.
+Today I want to share with you 5 awesome tips I have discovered for super fast photo editing workflow in Lightroom.

-The VERY FIRST thing I do after I shoot a session is come home and pick my favorites.
-For a typical family portrait or engagement session, I am looking for 25-40 favorite images (depending on the session) that I will show to my client.
-When I find a favorite I use a star rating or a flag to let Lightroom know it is a favorite!
-I spend about 15 minutes picking my favorites from a session.
+The VERY FIRST thing I do after I shoot a session is come home and pick my favorite images.
+For a typical family portrait or engagement session, I am looking for 25-40 favorite photos (depending on the session) that I will show to my client.
+When I find an image I really like I use a star rating or a flag to let Lightroom know it is a favorite!
+I typically spend about 15 minutes picking favorites from a session.

-Because of lighting changes and situations I can’t just edit one photo, sync all the other photos to that one, and be done with an entire session.
+Because lighting changes throughout a photo session, I can’t just edit one photo, sync all the other photos to that one, and be done with an entire session.
 But typically I can edit one photo and sync 3-5 other similar photos to it.
 And that is 3-5 photos that I don’t have to spend the time editing.
-Sometimes I have to make small tweaks to the edits like moving a radial or graduated filter slightly.
-If I can do that several times while editing a session that is a huge time savings!
-(To Sync: Select multiple photos in the Develop Module.
-The one that is “most” selected (whitest) should be the edited photo.
-Click the “Sync” button at the bottom of the right-side panels.)